schmoelder/diss/doc/02_model_based_design/04_design_formulation.md

 A key measure of separation performance in chromatography is the amount of target components collected in the product fractions $j$ (see eq. {eq}`mass`).
 While a chromatogram is traditionally defined at the outlet of a single column, here the term is used more generally to describe concentration profiles $c_{i,k}(t)$ at the outlets $k$ of a process.
 The start time, $t_{\text{start}, j}$, and end time, $t_{\text{end}, j}$, for each product fraction $j$ must be selected to ensure that product purity constraints are satisfied.
-{numref}`Figure %s <chromatogram_fractionation>` provides an example of a chromatogram from a batch elution process, illustrating how suitable fractions are selected.
+{numref}`Figure %s <chromatogram_fractionation>` provides an example of a chromatogram from a batch-elution process, illustrating how suitable fractions are selected.

 ```{code-cell} ipython3
 :tags: [remove-cell]